Greece Moments Greece Moments

 Epta Piges Lake

-The oval lake is about 200 m long, a maximum of 50 m wide and up to 8 m deep.
-Although locals told us that you can refresh yourself in the lake, we did not take a dip in the reservoir during our visit in June.
-Follow the reservoir in a northerly direction (after the tunnel on the left) and you will reach the dam wall with the waterfall.
+The oval lake is about 200 m long, up to 50 m wide and up to 8 m deep.
+Although locals told us it is possible to swim here, we did not take a dip in the reservoir during our June visit.
+Follow the reservoir northward (left after the tunnel exit) and you will reach the dam wall with the waterfall.

 Seven Springs Rhodos Tipps Route Wanderung